YuyangisCoding/calmPet-final/README.md

    devices, then grab **_simulator_device_id_** at the second column of output and run **__flutter run -d simulator_device_id__**
    * **_run on real iPhone devices_**
+   A paid apple developer account is recommanded because free one has limited number of registered devices.
-   This is a bit complicated, you have to sign app for your devices in Xcode first.
+   This is a bit complicated and you are likely to encounter issues.
+You have to sign app for your devices in Xcode first.
 We recommend using your own apple identity to sign it.
 Do not click triangle to run directly as this will not be a release build thus app will not stay in your phone after disconnecting with Mac
-   Please read this detailed [guide](https://medium.com/front-end-weekly/how-to-test-your-flutter-ios-app-on-your-ios-device-75924bfd75a8)
+   Please read this detailed [guide](https://medium.com/front-end-weekly/how-to-test-your-flutter-ios-app-on-your-ios-device-75924bfd75a8).
+   Also make sure you run _pod install_ in ios folder of this project.
    Once you have configured signing in xcode, make sure that you connect iPhone to Mac and select the device, then go to menu _Product->Build for->profiling_ to build and then _Product->perform action->profile without building_
    You are all good now, I hope